JelenaKicic/redux-toolkit/README.md

 ### How to run frontend?

 - Make sure API is up and running
-- Navigate to frontend directory
+- Navigate to front-end directory
 - Run `npm install`
 - Run `npm start`
 - App is now available on http://localhost:3000